Four kilos of illegal Italian snails seized in Memphis - NewsBreak

 Four kilos of illegal Italian snails seized in Memphis

-MEMPHIS, Tenn.
-(WREG) — Four kilos of live snails from Italy en route to New Jersey were seized Friday at a Memphis port, U.S. Customs and Border Protection announced Wednesday.
+MEMPHIS, Tenn.– Four kilos of live snails from Italy en route to New Jersey were seized Friday at a Memphis port, U.S. Customs and Border Protection announced Wednesday.

 The U.S. Department of Agriculture identified the edible snails as Theba pisana or commonly known as the white garden snail or the Mediterranean snail along with other names.
 CBP said they are prohibited under organism restrictions.